GOT7’s Jackson Collapses, Loses Consciousness, And Is Rushed To The Hospital

 The outlet pointed out that Lay, 24, was pale and was suffering from ill-health during the day.
 EXO’s Lay was rushed immediately to the hospital.
 Several media outlets reported that the EXO band member returned to the set after he was discharged from the medical care facility.

-In October of 2016, the Kpop band was about to board their flight to Japan for a concert when the EXO member suddenly collapsed at the airport.
+In October of 2016, the K-pop band was about to board their flight to Japan for a concert when the EXO member suddenly collapsed at the airport.
 An official statement was released by SM Entertainment saying the “Call Me Baby” singer passed out due to sleep deprivation.

 “Lay temporarily fainted due to lack of sleep.
 Thankfully, the doctor said all he needs is a good rest.
 Lay will be heading to the dorm to rest.”

-Last year, Lay injured his back while shooting a Chinese drama titled, Old Nine Gates.
+Last year, Lay injured his back while shooting a Chinese drama titled Old Nine Gates.
 Lay was hospitalized after a motorcycle accident, according to the Korea Herald.

 In 2015, Lay received treatment after aggravating a previous waist injury.
 Earlier that month, Lay injured his neck while filming a variety show, according to Koreaboo.